-Raspberry Champagne Cake – champagne infused cake with raspberry champagne buttercream, raspberry drip glaze, fresh raspberries and cream.
-A new layer cake recipe perfect for Valentine’s Day!
+Raspberry Champagne Cake – champagne infused cake with raspberry champagne buttercream, raspberry drip glaze, fresh raspberries and whipped cream.

 For the Champagne Cake: